mui/material-ui/docs/pages/blog/mui-x-v5.md

 We strongly recommend you migrate MUI X to v5.
 In MUI X v5 we have not only added additional features but also made significant internal improvements and performance optimizations that won't be included in v4.
 All-new `DataGrid` and `DataGridPro` features will be only available in MUI X v5.

-You can check [this page](/components/data-grid/migration-v4/) to learn more about migrating to v5.
+Please check [the v4 migration guide](/components/data-grid/migration-v4/) to accelerate the transition.

 ## What's next?